 But a second concern is relevant at this point.
 Many people understand the potential dangers of self-esteem ideology, and so they veer in opposite direction.
 They believe that the remedy to the pitfalls of self-esteem is to be highly critical of themselves and to push themselves to prove themselves.

-People who go this alternate route continually doubt their worth and continually try to prove it through perfectionism, workaholism, and trying to please everyone around them.
+People who go this alternate route continually doubt their worth.
+They continually try to prove it through perfectionism, workaholism, and trying to please everyone around them.

 I am intimately acquainted with this second route.

-I was also intimately aware of my flaws and imperfections, and my self-esteem book didn’t give me any resources for dealing with these painful areas of my life.
+And I was also intimately aware of my flaws and imperfections.
+My self-esteem book didn’t give me any resources for dealing with these painful areas of my life.

 Finding the self-esteem path untenable, I opted for the route of perfectionism, workaholism, and people-pleasing for many years.
 I can attest that route brings its own share of problems like anxiety, recurring bouts of self-loathing, and shame.

 It seems a lot of people are currently trying the same route I did for many years.
-For example, a meta-analysis done on birth cohorts form 1989-2016 show that perfectionism at all time high and that millennials are the most anxious generation.
+For example, a meta-analysis done on birth cohorts form 1989-2016 show that perfectionism at all time high and that millennals and Gen Z are the most anxious generations.
 This is not surprising.
 If you are always hustling to prove your worth, as I did for many years, perfectionism and anxiety become familiar companions.